 Saint Kitts and the neighboring island of Nevis make up one country, and travel in St. Kitts reveals its unique blend of roots.

-English and French settlers followed Columbus to the island in the early 1600s and established a lucrative sugar trade which spanned two centuries, and accounted for an influx of slaves from Africa.
+English and French settlers followed Columbus to the island in the early 1600s and established a lucrative sugar trade that spanned two centuries, and accounted for an influx of slaves from Africa.

 England eventually wound up in control of St. Kitts, which achieved its independence in 1983.